ddanon/hd-client/README.md

 ```

 6. `podman-compose up -d`

+# Warnings

+I tried porting this over to a raspberry pi 4 running the latest raspberry pi OS as of 20240718.
+The compose files herein **failed** with podman-compose v1.0.3.

+# References

 As always, don't take my word for it.
 Read the docs if anything seems off!